ManuViola77/testing_react_native_apps_with_tests/README.md

 # How to Test React Native Apps (with tests)
 This project was created for the tutorial "How to Test React Native Apps".
 This include the tests made in the tutorial.
+If you want the project without tests to follow the tutorial, you can go to [this git repository](https://github.com/ManuViola77/testing_react_native_apps).

 ## Instalation steps